twsla

 -l, --logType string TWSNNP FC log type (default "syslog")

---noDelta Check delta
+--noDelta Disable delta check

 --skip TWSNMP FC API skip verify certificate (default true)